Shellyda/project-communication-infrastructure/first_step/README.md

    ```

 #### 3. Run the Client
-  Open another terminal, navigate to the project directory, and run the client script:
+  Open another terminal, navigate to the project first step folder directory, and run the client script:

    ```python
    python3 client.py